devsaskyo/fri1.0/README.md

 You may also use the `friends` command, which [fri] uses to display general info.

 ### Commands
-Once in a chat room, you can use the `/fri exit` command to exit the chat room (if you are a user) or to exit and completely remove the chat room (if you are the chat room administrator).
+Once in a chat room, you can use the `/fri exit` command to exit the chat room (if you are a chat room user) or to exit and completely remove the chat room (if you are the chat room administrator).

 ### File paths
 All* [fri] files are stored in the `/etc/fri/` directory.